 This course examines human movement in relation to motor development and motor learning.
 Topics include: fundamental motor skill development, changes which occur in skilled movements during the lifespan, and factors related to skill acquisition.

 KIN 386 - Adapted Physical Education

-Credits, 3 sem. hrs.
-Prerequisite(s): KIN 385 or permission of instructor.
 This course is designed to develop physical education programs and activities for the individual with special needs.